 In addition, the sheer number of tools available to solve your tech problems is growing constantly.
 With a new WordPress plugin being added every hour and apps to manage every aspect of your daily life, the options are endless.

-This is leading to one of the biggest challenges for business this year: too much tech for the people who are using it.
+This is leading to one of the biggest inbound marketing challenges in recent years: too much tech for the people who are using it.

-‘There are lots of tools to solve your problems’, explains Eric.
-‘Lots and lots of tools.’
+"There are lots of tools to solve your problems," explains Eric.
 A quick search for ‘marketing tools’ confirms this, returning over 10.7m results from Google.
 But differentiating between the key benefits for all of this software and systems can be overwhelming to say the least.
-‘There’s usually one common problem’, reveals Eric.
-‘They don’t talk to each other.
-Managing training and implementation becomes impossible.’
+"There’s usually one common problem," reveals Eric.
+"They don’t talk to each other.
+Managing training and implementation becomes impossible."

 Eric and his business development team have seen a definite shift away from prospective clients questioning the need for a systems approach to marketing and CRM.